sizezero/creative-incubation/entries/2020-02-29/entry.md

 this is not a problem since a good player will never do all building or all shipping but will do a little of one and leach off the other but that doesn't help if you are a novice player.
-With the new game, it's very easy for two players to perform regular produce/ship actions.
+With the new game, phases are chosen sequentially so it is very easy for the first player to choose produce, giving the second player the opportunity to ship.

 I think it's worth saying that my criticism of the game was the lone negative voice in the group that was playing.
 Everyone else in the